Unsupported Token Policy#

 Blocks may be applied through the CenturionDEX interface in two ways:

 • Specific token contracts can be blocked by adding them to the Unsupported Token List.
-When a token is blocked, its info page shows an unsupported message and interactions (including routing) with any pool containing it are disabled.
+When a token is blocked, its info page shows an unsupported message and interactions, including routing, with any pool containing it are disabled.
 Wallet users can still send and receive the token directly.

 • Individual addresses can be blocked.
-If a blocked address connects, all actions that would modify chain state are disabled.
+If a blocked address connects, actions that would modify chain state are disabled.
 This type of block is generally based on sanctions lists or other third-party screening.

 Criteria for restricting access#

-1. Legal and regulatory requirements — a settlement, court judgment, or other legal action, or internal legal review with counsel.
+1. Legal and regulatory requirements — a settlement, court judgment, other legal action, or internal legal review with counsel.

 2. Fraud allegations — a major financial or criminal regulator files fraud allegations against the issuer implicating the interface.